wavemaker/docs/learn/app-development/widgets/widget-library.md

 ---
-title: "Get Started with Widgets & Prefabs in WaveMaker"
+title: "Getting Started with Widgets & Prefabs"
 id: "widget-library"
 sidebar_label: "Widgets Library"
 ---
-Find the list of Widgets and Prefabs in this section.
-Navigate to Widget's docs and related API documentation.
+Find everything about Widgets and Prefabs.
+Navigate to Widgets' list below and access relative docs and API docs.

 ---